 Interestingly, even sin and division force those within the Church to unity.
 Sin, for example, forces us to seek mutual mercy and reconciliation.
 It enables us to forgive (an act of mercy) and to ask for forgiveness.
 So all things can potentially work toward the good and unity of the Church in Christ Jesus!

 The heart of holiness is charity.
-Therefore, insofar as each one of us grows in charity we also grow in holiness.
-St. Therese of Lisieux is quoted in the Catechism in coming to this discovery:
+Therefore, insofar as each one of us grows in charity, we also grow in holiness.
+Saint Thérèse of Lisieux is quoted in the Catechism in coming to this discovery:

 If the Church was a body composed of different members, it couldn’t lack the noblest of all; it must have a Heart, and a Heart BURNING WITH LOVE.
 And I realized that this love alone was the true motive force which enabled the other members of the Church to act; if it ceased to function, the Apostles would forget to preach the gospel, the Martyrs would refuse to shed their blood.
 LOVE, IN FACT, IS THE VOCATION WHICH INCLUDES ALL OTHERS; IT’S A UNIVERSE OF ITS OWN, COMPRISING ALL TIME AND SPACE—IT’S ETERNAL!
-(St. Thérèse of Lisieux, Autobiography of a Saint, tr.
-Ronald Knox (London: Harvill, 1958) 235) (#826)
+(CCC #826)

 Now this is holiness!
 And it is this discovery of being love and living love that make the Church truly holy!

 Our Blessed Mother is the supreme model of holiness in the Church because she is perfectly filled with love.
-And, therefore, she is perfectly holy.
+Therefore, she is perfectly holy.